Frequently Asked Questions

 Can paste wax be applied after using Teak Protector?

-Although Teak Protector does provide some protection against stains, and helps to seal the colour of the wood, some stains can penetrate through the protector.
-It is recommended to use Teak Shield against stains if you require more permanent protection.
+While Teak Protector offers some protection against stains and helps to preserve the colour of the wood, certain stains may still penetrate through the treatment.
+For more permanent or heavy-duty stain protection, it is recommended to use Teak Shield, which provides a stronger barrier against spills, dirt, and other potential staining agents.

-Will the colour of the teak change when using a Teak Protector?
+Will the colour of the teak change when using Teak Protector?

 What is the best way to apply Teak Protector?